Nuclear Waste Policy Act: Monitored retrievable storage

-The Act required the Secretary of Energy to report to Congress by June 1, 1985, on the need for and feasibility of a monitored retrievable storage facility (MRS) and specified that the report was to include five different combinations of proposed sites and facility designs, involving at least three different locations.
+The Act required the Secretary of Energy to report to Congress by June 1, 1985, on the need for and feasibility of a monitored retrievable storage facility (MRS) and specified that the report was to include five combinations of proposed sites and facility designs, involving at least three locations.
 Environmental assessments were required for the sites.
 It barred construction of a MRS facility in a state under consideration for a permanent waste repository.

 The DOE in 1985 recommended an integral MRS facility.
 Of the eleven sites identified within the preferred geographic region, the DOE selected three sites in Tennessee for further study.
 In March 1987, after more than a year of legal action in the federal courts, the DOE submitted its final proposal to Congress for the construction of a MRS facility at the Clinch River Breeder Reactor Site in Oak Ridge, Tennessee.
 Following considerable public pressure and threat of veto by the Governor of Tennessee, the 1987 amendments to the NWPA "annulled and revoked" MRS plans for all of the proposed sites.

 There are carefully selected geological locations that build places specifically for disposing nuclear waste in a safe location.